 Throughout its history, Mercy Corps has demonstrated innovation, timeliness and the ability to quickly adapt to changing realities.

-The organisation was founded in 1979 as Save the Refugees Fund, a task force organised by Dan O'Neill in response to the plight of Cambodian refugees fleeing the famine, war and genocide of the 'Killing Fields'.
+The organisation was founded as Save the Refugees Fund, a task force organised by Dan O'Neill in response to the plight of Cambodian refugees fleeing the famine, war and genocide of the 'Killing Fields'.
 This fledgling organisation helped focus attention on the humanitarian crisis and provided lifesaving aid to hundreds of thousands of Cambodians.

 In 1980, Dan O'Neill had a serendipitous meeting that would change his life and shape his future.
 At a relief and development conference, he sat in front of a man named Ellsworth ("Ells") Culver, who would become his collaborator in founding Mercy Corps.